 If a pupil requires additional and different support and meets the moderation criteria then SEND support is put in place.
-A Pupil Profile is written by the class teacher with support from the SENCo, and reviewed every term.
+This support is timetabled and a pupil's progress is monitored closely through regular pupil progress meetings between the class teacher and the SENCO / headteacher.
 Parents are invited to reviews and encouraged to play a full part in the process.
-Often outside agencies will be involved including the SENSS team, Educational Psychology, Behaviour Support teams, Social Care or Home School Link Workers, among others.
-They may do more specialised assessments and suggest strategies which will then feed into the Pupil Profile.
+Often outside agencies will be involved including the SENSS team, Autism Support Services, Educational Psychology, Behaviour Support teams, Social Care, among others.
+They may do more specialised assessments and suggest strategies.